-On September 11th, the Depew Fire Department held it’s annual street carnival and dance.
+On September 11th, the Depew Fire Department held its annual street carnival and dance.
 One of the main features of the evening was the exhibition of the newly delivered fire apparatus.
-The new apparatus received many flattering remarks and it was said that, the boys can feel proud of their new “dreadnaughts” and no doubt they will.
+The new apparatus received many flattering remarks and it was said that the boys can feel proud of their new “dreadnaughts” and no doubt they will.

-On Friday October 1st, the Lancaster Fire Department hosted visiting firemen from Depew, Williamsville, Kenmore, Hamburg, East Aurora and other neighboring villages in Erie County in a parade with $100 in prize money.
+On Friday, October 1st, the Lancaster Fire Department hosted visiting firemen from Depew, Williamsville, Kenmore, Hamburg, East Aurora, and other neighboring villages in Erie County in a parade with $100 in prize money.

-The turnout of the Depew Fire Department now entirely motorized showing their new fire apparatus was expected as a special and urgent invitation was extended for their participation.
+The turnout of the Depew Fire Department was now entirely motorized showing their new fire apparatus was expected as a special and urgent invitation was extended for their participation.

 After the new engines were put in service, the Ford trucks that were in use by the Aetna Hose Company and Depew Hose Company No. 1 were transferred to the Cayuga Hose Company and Central Hose Company No. 4 just as in the plan Chief Carlson had advanced earlier.

-On Wednesday December 7th, the Depew Fire Department showed some wonderful speed when Chief John Carlson turned in a general alarm to test out the entire apparatus.
+On Wednesday, December 7th, the Depew Fire Department showed some wonderful speed when Chief John Carlson turned in a general alarm to test out the entire apparatus.
 No previous warning had been given to the fire ladies but within two minutes after the alarm was sounded, Aetna Hose Company was on the scene at Main and Penora Street, followed quickly by Cayuga Hose Company, Depew Hook & Ladder, Hose Company No. 1 and Central Hose Company.
-In all five companies about 100 men turned out.
+In all five companies, about 100 men turned out.

 Practice in ladder work and hose laying was ordered and the men performed smartly.
 The Fire Department drilled for about half an hour in the presence of numerous spectators.
 The new ladder equipment was given a thorough tryout and Chief Carlson expressed himself at the end of the practice as well pleased with the manner in which the men had fulfilled their duties.